CBT Therapy Palatine, IL

 What You Need to Know About CBT Therapy

-Cognitive behavioral therapy, or CBT, is a specific form of therapy that can help to change behavior and thought patterns using various techniques.
+Cognitive behavioral therapy, or CBT, is a specific form of therapy in Palatine, IL that can help to change behavior and thought patterns using various techniques.
 A therapist might incorporate CBT therapy into a session in addition to other forms of therapy.
 Alternatively, a therapy session might only include CBT therapy.
 Cognitive behavioral therapy is commonly used to treat patients who have been diagnosed with depression or anxiety, but it can also be used for a number of mental and physical health issues.

 How Cognitive Behavioral Therapy Works